Manafort’s Expensive Suits Were the Talk of the Courtroom Today

 But the lawyers from Robert Mueller’s team insisted that the suits were an important illustration of Manafort’s wealth at a time when he wasn’t paying his share of taxes.
 Manafort spent $1.26 million on clothes at two high-end fashion shops, prosecutors showed.

 Manhattan’s Alan Couture was the beneficiary of much of Manafort’s spending.
-Maximillian Katzman, whose father founded the shop, said that Donald Trump’s former campaign manager was one of the store’s top five customers.
+Maximillian Katzman, whose father founded the shop, said that Donald Trump’s former campaign manager was one of the store’s top-five customers.
 Manafort, he said, always paid via wire transfer from banks in Cyprus, which is where prosecutors say Manafort hid loads of cash he made in Ukraine.
 He also allegedly hid that income from the U.S. government.

 Ronald Wall, the CFO of House of Bijan in Beverly Hills, also took the stand.
 Manafort was a “very good customer” at the high-end clothing shop that calls itself “the world’s most expensive store,” he said.
 Wall also testified that Manafort paid via wire transfer.